globus/globus-compute/docs/sdk.rst

 --------------

 The SDK includes a batch interface to reduce the overheads of launching a function many times.
-To use this interface you must first create a batch object and then pass that object to the `batch_run` function.
+To use this interface, you must first create a batch object and then pass that object to the `batch_run` function.

 .. code-block:: python